 Piroxicam is known to interact with other drugs, the details of drug interactions is as follows:

 Drug Details Severity Onset Management Aspirin Combined use of aspirin with piroxicam aggravate gastrointestinal toxicity. aspirin at higher doses decrease the plasma concentration of piroxicam.
 ADVICE: Avoid concomitant use of Aspirin with NSAIDs (increased risk of side effects).
 Moderate During concomitant therapy, patient should take medication with food and should immediately report to physician about sign and symptoms of GI ulceration and bleeding.
 Benorylate Choline Magnesium Trisalicylate Cimetidine (HCl) Metipranolol Likely interaction of PIROXICAM reducing the HYPOTENSIVE effect of METIPRANOLOL [EYE].
 Moderate Torasemide Piroxicam, a strong CYP2C9 inhibitor, may increase the serum concentration of Torasemide, a CYP2C9 substrate, by decreasing Torasemide metabolism and clearance.
 Consider alternate therapy or monitor for changes in the therapeutic and adverse effects of Torasemide if Piroxicam is initiated, discontinued or dose changed.
-Warfarin (Na) Piroxicam may enhance the anticoagulant effect of Warfarin.
+VORICONAZOLE Piroxicam may increase the serum concentration of voriconazole by decreasing its metabolism.
+Monitor for changes in the therapeutic and adverse effects Warfarin (Na) Piroxicam may enhance the anticoagulant effect of Warfarin.
 Moderate Delayed Patients receiving Warfarin should be instructed to not initiate Piroxicam without consulting his/her healthcare professional (nonacetylated salicylates might be safer alternatives).
 Acetaminophen is usually a good antipyretic and analgesic choice for patients taking Warfarin.
 Monitor for increased signs and symptoms of bleeding if Warfarin and Piroxicam are used concomitantly.